 - Earn bonus miles on each vacation package you book through AAVacations (with some destinations offering as much as 25,000 bonus miles per booking during special offers)

-- rent a car through an affiliated car rental service and earn at least 500 bonus miles (and even more if you rent the car using a Ctit® / AAdvantage® credit card).
+- Rent a car through an affiliated car rental service and earn at least 500 bonus miles (and even more if you rent the car using a Citi® / AAdvantage® credit card)

-- earn up to five miles per every dollar spent at American Airlines affiliated restaurants through the AAdvantage® DiningSM program
+- Earn up to five miles per every $1 spent at American Airlines affiliated restaurants through the AAdvantage® DiningSM program